4holder/4holder-ui/README.md

 - public service will be running at port 3000.
 Take a look on its documentation because a `.env` is necessary in `public-service` dir.
 - cash flow service will run at 9000.

-Take a look on the docker-compose file for more information.
+Find more info on the docker-compose file.

 Now, you just need to run the application with:
 ```shell script